Enchantment comes alive

 Nestled into a volcanic grotto alongside Adventureland's entry, the Enchanted Tiki Room is indeed a sight to behold, with its thatch-roofed South Seas architecture, burning Tiki torches, and expansive lanai courtyard.
 At least since 1976 when Dole took over sponsorship from United Airlines, this relaxing tropical grotto is also the place to secure your Dole Whip – the pineapple soft serve treat that's become an icon of the Tiki Room... and maybe, for all of Disneyland.

 The pounding of drums reverberating from each draws guests' eyes as the god speaks its story and animates with simple special effects.
 It's easy to see why audiences back in the attraction's opening era would've found this exploration into pan-Pacific mythology so fascinating, and it remains so today.
-In fact, one might argue that this tropical tempo-setting display is among the most wonderful "hidden gems" in Disneyland.
+In fact, one might argue that this tropical tempo-setting display is among the most wonderful "hidden gems" in Disney Parks – an attraction in its own right.

 Once the doors open, we're ushered into a dimly-lit interior of the ornate hut.
 Even in the darkness, it's easy to see a few birds roosting in and around the tropical plants that surround the room, with ornately-carved totem poles on each corner, tikis lofted high around the room's outskirts, and a central pedestal.